vasilakisfil/Introspected-REST/README.md

 ## Introduction
 REST defined by Roy was a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
-However, now, almost 20 years later this REST model shows its age.
+However, now, almost 20 years later REST model shows its age.
 It's unflexibile, difficult to implement, difficult to test, with performance and implementation issues.
 But most importantly, any implementation of REST model is _very_ complex.

-Now, one could say that, APIs are not build with mind to last for decades and maybe that's the reason that this model hasn't seen much adoption.
+Now, one could say that, most APIs are not build with mind to last for decades and maybe that's the reason that this model hasn't seen much adoption.

 The former is true but even if the latter is also true could it mean that this model is not suitable for short-term APIs?

-We firmly believe that REST is much better than any API that does not follow REST principles (even RESTfull APIs), even for short-term APIs.
+We firmly believe that REST is much better than any API that does not follow REST principles (like RESTfull APIs), even for short-term APIs.
 Networked services have very peculiar characteristics which, until now, only REST has fully addressed them.
 Being able to evolve your API without breaking the clients is critical.

-Imagine the following scenario: You have built a Online Social Network and an iOS app that talks the API of your backend.
+Imagine the following scenario: you have built an Online Social Network and an iOS app that talks the API on your backend.
-Now imagine that, after a company meetings, you need to make tiny yet important change in the signup page: require the user to fill in her age.
+Now imagine that, after a company meeting, your CEO needs you to make tiny yet important change in the signup page: require the user to fill in her age.
 Essentially, this means, in API terms, make a form field required.

 If your API is RESTfull and not REST, this means that you need to fix the code in the iOS side, test it and send a new iOS app to apple store.
-It takes roughly 1 week for Apple to review your app.
-This means, if your app hasn't been rejected for some reason, your tiny change will take action at least a week later.
+It takes roughly 1 week for Apple to review your app and if your app won't be rejected for some reason, your tiny change will take action at least a week later after requested.
 If your API _was_ REST that would mean a change on the server's response denoting which fields are required to submit the form.
 You would have the change deployed 10 minutes later.

-Roy notes in his thesis: "A system intending to be as long-lived as the Web must be prepared for change".
+Roy notes in his thesis:

+>  A system intending to be as long-lived as the Web must be prepared for change
-In startup terms this means that if you want to move fast (and not break things), you should build a change-first API: an API that can change the state of the client without needing the latter to change.

->  An architectural style is a coordinated set of architectural constraints that restricts the roles/features of architectural elements and the allowed relationships among those elements within any architecture that conforms to that style.
 >
 > --- Roy Fielding
+>

+Let me rephrase that in terms you will sound familiar to you:

+>  If you want to move fast, you should build a change-first API.
+>
+>
+An API that can change the state of the client without needing the latter to change.

 Given that, how can we have a simpler model than REST, yet have the same functionality of REST?

 As we will show, Introspected REST is an API architectural style that solves that.
-It's not an implementation and it's not a spec either.
+An architectural style is not an implementation and it's not a spec either.
-It's an architectural style.
+As Roy notes:

+>  An architectural style is a coordinated set of architectural constraints that restricts
+>  the roles/features of architectural elements and the allowed relationships among those
+>  elements within any architecture that conforms to that style.
+>
+> --- Roy Fielding

 Introspected REST is based on Roy's initial model but removes the need for runtime HATEOAS.
-Instead, the state is derived using instrospection.
+Instead, the client derives the state using instrospection.

 Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwarde compatible with any Restfull API.